StephanosPSteer/AUBRUSHLI/README.md

 WHAT IS IT?

-AUBRUSHLI is an extension of fountain.py from...
-Which now allows specially formatted fountain screenplays/scripts to automatically create CSVs for Cast lists, Breakdown Summaries and Shot lists thereby reducing duplication of work and potentially speeding up the production process.
+AUBRUSHLI is an extension of fountain.py https://gist.github.com/ColtonProvias/8232624 Which now allows specially formatted fountain screenplays/scripts to automatically create CSVs for Cast lists, Breakdown Summaries and Shot lists thereby reducing duplication of work and potentially speeding up the production process.

 The name AUBRUSHLI is just an acronynm taking the first two letters of Automated Breakdown Shot List and adding a U in the middle.